Dr. Erica Papathomas

-Rehabilitating a Broken Toe – Podiatrist in Massapequa
+Rehabilitating a Broken Toe – Podiatrist near Massapequa

 Broken toes are considered a more common injury than you may have initially presumed.
 Despite the commonality, many patients aren’t immediately aware that one of their toes has broken.
 Anatomically, the structure of each toe is made up of copious connecting bones, increasing the likelihood that they can be damaged/fractured.
 Under normal circumstances, injury can be stimulated from accidents such as stubbing your toe on a piece of furniture or someone unknowingly stepping on a toe.
 A broken toe can also occur from constant repetitive motions that may inevitably lead to the toe fracturing.
 If you’re experiencing discomfort in your toes and feel as though you may have suffered a break, contact Cherrywood Foot Care and our podiatrist in Massapequa for expert assistance!